smartEnergyResearchLab/seRl/notes/aws.md

 # Using the SERL AWS

-# May favourite package is not there
+## My favourite package is not there

 See [aws_loadPackages.R](../R/aws_loadPackages.R)

-# Projects folder/drive 'disconnects' from 'P'
+## Projects folder/drive 'disconnects' from 'P'

 Symptom: Any of: can't access Projects folder, small red cross next to Projects in Windows Explorer, error message saying name in use...

 Solution: Right click -> disconnect.
 Log out (not just disconnect), log in.
 You may have to repeat this a couple of times (*why?*)

-# R cannot allocate XXX MB
+## R cannot allocate XXX MB

 Symptom: R stops, you ran out of memory